necdetzr/CryptoTricker/README.md

 - 📦 viewModelScope to Decrease Memory Leak
 - 📦 Coil Async Image Builder
 - 📦 DataStore Preference Management (Multilanguage Support)
+- 📦 Usage of Coil and LazyColumn / LazyVerticalGrid for smoother UI and faster loading.

 ## 🎯 Use Cases
-- ✅ Real-time Price Tracking: Users can view live prices of multiple cryptocurrencies including Bitcoin, Ethereum, and altcoins.
+- ✅ **Real-time Price Tracking:** Users can view live prices of multiple cryptocurrencies including Bitcoin, Ethereum, and altcoins.
-- ✅ Portfolio Management: Users can add their holdings and track the overall value and performance of their crypto portfolio.
+- ✅ **Portfolio Management:** Users can add their holdings and track the overall value and performance of their crypto portfolio.
-- ✅ Favorites & Watchlist: Users can bookmark favorite coins to monitor easily.
+- ✅ **Favorites & Watchlist:** Users can bookmark favorite coins to monitor easily.
-- ✅ Market Stats: Users can see Top Gainer, Top Losers or Top Market Value cryptos.
+- ✅ **Market Stats:** Users can see Top Gainer, Top Losers or Top Market Value cryptos.
+- ✅ **Multilanguage Support:** Users can select between Turkish and English languages.
+- ✅ **UI/UX enhancements:** Modern and user-friendly interface to improve overall experience.

 ## 📸 Screenshots
 <table>